Hi. How can we help?

 Hardware and cabling

-Purchasing network hardware directly from Lightspeed enables our Support team to remotely configure and manage your network.
+Purchasing network hardware directly from Lightspeed allows our Support team to remotely configure and manage your network.

 If you choose to manage your own network, our ability to assist with network issues is more limited.
 You are also responsible for ensuring your network hardware is PCI-compliant and configured to adhere to the PCI DSS.